-That’s why the CFPB put together a cosigner release resource guide.
+That’s why the Consumer Financial Protection Bureau put together a cosigner release resource guide.
 It helps parents and their children walk through the process of successfully getting a cosigner release on a student loan.

 Cosigning for a loan is not the only way to help your student pay for college.
 As a parent, you can also consider these alternatives for them.

 Help your student look for scholarships and grants